Cohomological Twisting of 2-Linearization and Extended TQFT: Topological Quantum Field Theories

 \section{Topological Quantum Field Theories}

 Here we summarize the context of TQFT and ETQFT in which we will be working, in categorical language.
-We will assume in the following a familiarity at least with 2-categories here, and refer the reader to works such as those by Cheng and Lauda \cite{chenglauda}, or Lack \cite{lack-2cat}.
+We will assume in the following a basic familiarity with 2-categories, and refer the reader to works such as those by Cheng and Lauda \cite{chenglauda}, or Lack \cite{lack-2cat}.
 For a good introduction on higher category theory in the context of TQFTs, see work of Baez and Dolan \cite{hdatqft}.

+We recall some background on the DW model, to give more context for the remarks above.
+Atiyah's axioms for an $n$-dimensional TQFT describe it as a symmetric monoidal functor

+where $\nCobi$ is a category whose objects are $(n-1)$-manifolds and whose morphisms are cobordisms.
+In general, a ``$k$-tuply extended TQFT'' assigns higher-categorical structures called $k$-vector spaces to manifolds of codimension $k$.
+In particular, it is a (weak, monoidal) $k$-functor:

+(The relevance of 2-vector spaces to the setting of topology as in ETQFT has been described in more detail, for example, by Yetter \cite{yet}.)
+In this paper we are only interested in the case $k = 2$, though the construction given here might be generalized to higher $k$.

 A topological quantum field theory (TQFT) is understood physically as a quantum field theory with \textit{no local degrees of freedom}.
 In particular, we are interested in TQFTs given by gauge theories.
 Fields in gauge theory are connections on bundles over some base space.
 We assume such connections are invariant under one-parameter families of diffeomorphisms, that is, are flat.
-They are then locally trivial, and the only interesting information about them is given by holonomies around non-contractible loops.
+Thus, the only interesting information about them is given by holonomies around non-contractible loops.